Recommendations

 Compton Verney

-The seemingly effortless landscape of Compton Verney is a product of leading 18th-century landscape artist Capability Brown, who replaced the house’s formal gardens with expansive grassland and an array of trees in the mid-1700s.
-The result today is a glorious countryside woodland with unbeatable views, lakes, deer and huge areas for exploring.
-Several points around the gardens provide an optimal view of the house itself, and outdoor artworks will often pop up in various nooks and crannies.
+The seemingly effortless landscape of Compton Verney is actually a product of leading 18th-century landscape artist Capability Brown, who replaced the manor's formal gardens with expansive grassland and an array of trees in the mid-1700s.
+Today, the result is glorious countryside with unbeatable views, lakes, an ice house and huge areas for exploring.
+Several points around the gardens provide an optimal view of the Mansion itself – and you can now stumble across sculptures by celebrated artists including Sarah Lucas and Louise Bourgeois.

 04